 Let’s face it, you’re not going to use a budget unless it’s incredibly simple.
-This super easy budget worksheet has just enough features to help you watch your spending with minimal effort.
+This super easy budget spreadsheet has just enough features to help you watch your spending with minimal effort.
 The Super Basic Budget is the upgraded 12-month version of the Super Starter Budget.
 If you liked our Starter budget and now want a full length budget spreadsheet with more categories, the Basic budget is for you!

 To set up your budget template, first enter the budget time frame.
 Select the starting month and year from the drop down menus, and the ending month and year will calculate.
 Your budget will be tracked for 12 months.
 Next enter your monthly net income.
 There’s a handy built-in monthly net income calculator for those who receive a weekly, biweekly, or bimonthly paycheck.
 Next, enter up to 20 spending categories and the monthly budget amounts next to each category.
 Use the PLUS, MINUS, UP and DOWN buttons to easily add, delete, or move your categories around.